gabe00122/jaxrl/README.md

 This project provides a JAX-based framework for training Transformer-based agents in custom, partially observable multi-agent reinforcement learning (MARL) environments.
 The entire training pipeline, from environment stepping to parameter updates, is JIT-compiled for maximum performance.

+🚧 This project is under active development and some things might not be stable 🚧

 ### ✨ Key Features

 * **Transformer-based Agents**: Uses a Transformer-over-time architecture to handle partial observability.
-* **High Performance**: Achieves **millions of environment steps per second** training on a single NVIDIA 5090 GPU, thanks to end-to-end JIT compilation with JAX and cudnn.
+* **High Performance**: Small models train a **10 million+** steps per second and the medium sized transformer trains at **2 million** steps per second on a single 5090.
 * **Custom Environments**: Includes several challenging MARL environments designed to test memory and coordination.
 * **PPO Implementation**: A clean and efficient Proximal Policy Optimization (PPO) implementation.
+* **Multi-task training**: One model can be trained on multiple environments simultaneously.

+* **Distributed Training**: Training can be distributed to several TPUs or GPUs (temporarily regressed)

 ---